MullTriX/POI/README.md

 ## File Explanation
 * ``generate_planes.py`` \
     This file is responsible for creating the different planes listed in the 1st exercise and save those points in a csv file
+* ``plane_fitting.py`` \
+    This file is responsible for fitting the planes with ransac algorithm and classify them as vertical/horizonstal or no-plane

 ## Package Installation
 To install the packages, run one of the following commands in your terminal: \